-- verified item without additional attribution, but not DP'd for height - Lidar rk verified (still a question if Lidar can be consider a source or it's considered new)
+- verified item without additional attribution, but not DP'd for height - Lidar rk verified (still a question if Lidar can be consider a source or it's considered new) - ATON that serves it's intended purpose

 ^{} These definitions are questionable, need feedback on whether this is the best approach.
 Additional source, like LIDAR, adds confusion.